 The primary focus of our research is in interactions of electric field (including light) with biological cells and tissues.

-We develop applications of these interactions to novel surgical, therapeutic and prosthetic technologies in medicine, primarily in ophthalmology.
+We also study laser-tissue interactions, including multiphoton molecular dissociation and ionization, as well as dynamics of the cellular response to hyperthermia.
+We develop applications of these interactions to novel surgical, therapeutic and prosthetic technologies, primarily in ophthalmology.